Aranmanai: Plot

-In a village, a group of people are led by Ayyanar in cleaning a palace whose owners plan to sell it.
-During the night, the cook is frightened by some supernatural being in the palace and disappears.
+In a village, Ayyanar leads a group of people to clean a palace whose owners plan to sell it.
+At night, the cook is frightened by some supernatural being in the palace and disappears.

-The next day, an estranged Eshwari returns to the village with her husband and son Muliankannan, along with her older brother and his daughter Maya.
-The pair, along with their late elder brother's son Murali and his new wife Madhavi, have gathered to sell their palace off to Ayyanar.
-Meanwhile, Paalsamy sneaks into palace under the guise of a cook, to find a photo that is the sole evidence that he is also an heir to the palace, so he can claim his share of the money.
+The next day, an estranged Eshwari returns to the village with her husband Kesavan and son Muliankannan, along with her older brother and his daughter, Maya.
+The pair, and their late elder brother's son Murali and his new wife Madhavi, have gathered to sell their palace off to Ayyanar.
+Meanwhile, Paalsamy sneaks into the palace disguised as a cook to find a photo that is the sole evidence that he is also an heir to the palace so Paalsamy can claim his share of the money.
 Strange events begin to happen during their stay at the palace.
-Madhavi sees a servant's daughter talking to a mysterious girl called Selvi who no one else can see.
+Madhavi sees a servant's daughter talking to a mysterious girl called Selvi, who no one else can see.
 The girl's mother explains that she is mentally impaired.
 Mishaps continue to happen, delaying the sale of the palace and the family extend their stay.
-Meanwhile, two other servants have also gone missing.
-Now Ravi, Madhavi's elder brother, comes to the palace to meet his sister.
-Later, Madhavi and Maya tell Ravi of the strange happenings, so Ravi sets cameras up around the palance with Maya's help.
+Meanwhile, two other servants go missing.
+Ravi, Madhavi's elder brother, visits the palace to meet his sister.
+Later, Madhavi and Maya tell Ravi of the strange happenings, so Ravi sets up cameras around the palace with Maya's help.

 While watching the camera feed, Ravi sees a worker backing away from something, but the camera's feed suddenly dies.
 At the same time, a fortune teller in front of the house runs away in terror after seeing something.
-The next day, the bodies of the missing servants found by the cops in a local pond.
-Ravi is shocked and visits the fortune teller, who reveals he witnessed a worker being killed by a woman possessed by a vengeful spirit.
-The fortune teller gives him an egg and tells that when the possessed person is near the egg, it will start spinning.
+On the next day, the police find the bodies of the missing servants in a local pond.
+Ravi is shocked and visits the fortune teller, who reveals he witnessed a woman possessed by a vengeful spirit kill a worker.
+The fortune teller gives him an egg and informs him that when the possessed person is near the egg, the egg will spin.
 To Ravi's horror, the egg reacts to Madhavi.
 Since the little girl always speaks of a woman named Selvi, Ravi sets out to investigate.
 Ayyanar becomes angry when mentioned about Selvi, who stole the temple's jewels and ran away from the village.
-However, Selvi's friend Ramya tells Ravi that Selvi was a good person and not a thief.
+However, Selvi's friend Ramya tells Ravi that Selvi is a good person, not a thief, and narrates her flashback.

-A few years back, prior to his marriage, Murali came to the village and fell in love with Selvi.
-Selvi also liked him, but she is a girl who is often possessed by the goddess and predicts the future.
-Wishing to maintain her holiness, and wary of the difference in their statuses and lifestyles, she is reluctant to accept his confession.
-On the day Murali planned to leave the village, he asked her to meet him at the palace if she wanted to leave with him.
-With Ramya's encouragement, Selvi leaves to confess her love to Murali, but disappeared before reaching him.
+Past: A few years back, before his marriage, Murali came to the village and fell in love with Selvi.
+Selvi also likes him, but she is a girl often possessed by the goddess and predicts the future.
+Wishing to maintain her holiness and wary of the difference in their statuses and lifestyles, she is reluctant to accept his confession.
+Murali planned to depart the village that morning and asked her to meet him at the palace if she wanted to join him.
+With Ramya's encouragement, Selvi leaves to confess her love to Murali but disappears before reaching him.